German language in Namibia: Education

 In addition to 32 schools in which about 14,000 pupils learn German as a foreign language, there are about a dozen German-medium schools, including the Deutsche Höhere Privatschule Windhoek (DHPS), German schools in Omaruru and Otjiwarongo as well as five government schools.
 There are several additional elementary schools, German-medium high schools and a German-medium Gymnasium in Windhoek.

 The University of Namibia also offers German medium education in German studies and business administration.

 Signs

 Signs for shops, restaurants and services are often in English and German, reflecting not only a high proportion of German-Namibian ownership but also the high number of German-speaking tourists that visit the country.
-However, a customer entering such as shop may well be greeted in Afrikaans; relatively fewer signs are in Afrikaans but the language retains a leading position as a spoken lingua franca in Windhoek and throughout the central and southern parts of the country.
+However, a customer entering such a shop may well be greeted in Afrikaans; relatively fewer signs are in Afrikaans but the language retains a leading position as a spoken lingua franca in Windhoek and throughout the central and southern parts of the country.
+German and Afrikaans (along w/ its parent language Dutch) are closely related Germanic languages.

 German is also found on signs for tourists, especially those to monuments and historic buildings from the German colonial period.
 Other signs that include German date back before 1990, when English, Afrikaans and German shared status as official languages of the country.